SaiTej10132/firstrepo/README.md

 # firstrepo
 im intrested in webapps
-"sun is a big star"
+Sai Teja Mallineni "sun is a big star"
 There are many stars in the galaxy